 Background

-) and then NextStep (OpenStep).
+I admit it.
+I never had a Windows PC and never an Android phone.
+I used Unix (Interactive Unix, BSD, SunOS, âŠ) and then NextStep (OpenStep).
 When Apple bought Next, I became an Apple disciple and used every single iPhone model.
 This means it is now 25 years ago.
 Celebration?
 Nope.
-I am in the process of leaving my old “love” behind.
+I am in the process of leaving my old âloveâ behind.
 We are divorcing.

 As you can imagine, my home is (was) full of Apple stuff. iPhone, iPad, MacBook Pro, MacBook Air, Mac Mini, Apple TV, AirPods, not to mention all the applications which only run on Mac.